researcherben/python-interfaces/README.md

 ````

 For example,
-* wrap the code snippet in a function and then having `main` call the function allows other developers to use that same capability elsewhere by importing the function.
+* wrap the code snippet in a function and then have `main` call the function allows other developers to use that same capability elsewhere by importing the function.
 See `tutorial_on_how_to_evolve_from_research-grade_to_production/input_files/step01_produce_output.py`
 * document the function with a comment block that enables `help`.
 See `tutorial_on_how_to_evolve_from_research-grade_to_production/input_files/step02_produce_output.py`
 * provide command-line help when calling the .py file
 * implement logging capability
-* wrap the snippet in a function implies testing the function
+* wrapping the snippet in a function implies testing the function
 * fuzz testing
   * <https://www.fuzzingbook.org/html/Fuzzer.html>
   * <https://fuzzing.readthedocs.io/en/latest/tutorial.html>